List of SM Entertainment artists: Soloists

 In addition to its groups, SM Entertainment is home to several soloists.
 While SM's solo roster does include artists that did not originally debut as part of a group, the vast majority of the company's roster of soloists consists of artists who are currently or were previously a member of one of SM's groups.
 SM's longest-tenured soloist, BoA, debuted in 2000 and has sold more than ten million albums.
 BoA has become one of South Korea's most influential and prominent singers, being widely referred to as the "Queen of K-pop".
 South Korean rock singer J-Min debuted in Japan in 2007, not releasing her Korean debut until 2014's Shine.

 Originating from SM's first idol group, H.O.T., Kangta debuted as a soloist in 2001 with the album Polaris.
 He has gone on to become executive producer of Smash Hit, a production team of 20 composers under SM's Kreation Music Rights subsidiary.
 Taeyeon of Girls' Generation debuted as a soloist in 2015 with the EP I. Having sold over one million albums, Taeyeon was the best-selling female soloist in South Korea for the decade from 2011 to 2021.
 Often praised for her vocal abilities, Taeyeon was selected as the top K-pop vocalist in a 2015 survey of music industry officials.
 Ryeowook, with his 2016 debut The Little Prince, became the first artist to release under Label SJ, a sub-label established for Super Junior and its members in 2015.

 Exo's Kai debuted as a soloist in 2020 with his eponymous EP.
 Known as one of K-pop's best dancers, Kai has also been labelled a fashion icon, being called one of K-pop's biggest fashion influencers.
 NCT leader Taeyong became the group's first soloist with 2023's Shalala.
 The EP, which was self-produced and self-written, recorded pre-orders of over 500,000 copies on the day of its release.
 The following year, fellow NCT members Ten, Lucas, Doyoung, Jaehyun, and Yuta joined Taeyong in debuting as soloists.
-NCT member Mark and former Riize member Seunghan are scheduled to make their solo debuts in 2025.
+Former Riize member Seunghan made his solo debut in 2025.

 The following tables include all current SM Entertainment artists that have been labelled by SM as having made (or are soon to make) their official debut as a soloist, typically with a full promotional cycle.
 It does not include artists who have only released digital singles, SM Station songs, or soundtrack songs.